Updated May 31, 2023

 - Will this resource be good in a client-facing role?

-- Will this resource be able to coordinate and work with others?
+- Is this resource capable of coordinating and cooperating with others?

-- Will this resource be able to quickly turn things around?
+- Will this resource be able to turn things around quickly?

-- From when is this resource available?
-Depending on whether your project is resource-critical or time-critical, the tasks will be allocated.
+- When is this resource available?
+Allocate The tasks depending on whether your project is resource-critical or time-critical.

-- Who signs off on design?
+- Who signs off on the design?
 On text?
 On budgets?

-- It is essential to ensure that the person who is in charge of signing off on things is given appropriate leeway.
-If the content director, in charge of all content, is leaving on a planned trip abroad, ensure that is factored in the timeline.
+- Ensuring that the person signing off on things has appropriate leeway is essential.
+If the content director, in charge of all content, is leaving on a planned trip abroad, ensure it’s factored into the timeline.

-Now, you can allocate individual resources or groups to tasks, which have already been timelined and mapped for dependencies.
+Now, you can allocate individual resources or groups to tasks that have already been timelined and mapped for dependencies.

-So this should be it, right?
+So this should be it.
 One more final and crucial step remains.

-After everything seems to be locked in place, share the chart with key stakeholders.
-It is a good practice to share the chart with your entire team to ensure you have not missed out on anything important.
+After everything is locked in place, share the chart with critical stakeholders.
+It is a good practice to share the chart with your entire team to ensure you have caught everything necessary.

 Limitations of the Gantt chart for a Project

 A traditional Gantt chart for a project is very limited in scope for modern software projects, as the focus is on adaptability.
-The Gantt chart plans the entire upfront, and if (rather, when) schedules change, they become very difficult to deal with.
+The Gantt chart plans the entire upfront, and if (instead, when) schedules change, they become tough to deal with.
 And time better spent is used to update the Gantt chart.

-Agile projects may use short sprints (in the case of Scrum) or work on the most urgent job first (as in Kanban), preparing a Gantt chart for weeks will simply not be possible.
-In other responsive project methodologies such as Extreme Programming, it will simply be a waste of time, as the plannable portions of the chart are very short.
+Agile projects may use short sprints (in the case of Scrum) or work on the most urgent job first (as in Kanban); preparing a Gantt chart for weeks will not be possible.
+In other responsive project methodologies such as Extreme Programming, it will merely be a waste of time, as the plannable portions of the chart are concise.

 Software project managers have reported some success in using a Gantt chart for a project to keep track of individual sprints.
-Others pooh-pooh the idea, saying that a Gantt chart for a project based on the model of Waterfall project management.
+Others pooh-pooh the idea, saying that a Gantt chart for project bases itself on the Waterfall project management model.

-Gantt charts also have the reputation of trying to display too much information.
-The bars, with varied colors to indicate different resources and dependencies, can be very confusing for complex projects.
+Gantt charts also have a reputation for trying to display less information.
+The bars, with varied colors to indicate different resources and dependencies, could be more straightforward for complex projects.

 However, the Gantt chart is still a popular scheduling tool in several industries.
-In fact, they play a huge role in more process-driven projects such as website development.
+They play a huge role in more process-driven projects such as website development.

 Alternatives to Gantt chart for a Project

-Some alternatives to Gantt chart for a project include:
+Some alternatives to the Gantt chart for a project include: